-Our Language other than English (LOTE) is French and is taught daily in the classroom from Foundation to Year 6, and within our specialist program on a rotational • Responsible decision making basis.
+Our Language other than English (LOTE) is French and is taught daily in the classroom from Foundation to Year 6, and within our specialist program on a rotational basis.

 Musical Specialists are available on an individual or group basis at an extra cost.